Listen to this on audio file.

 Note: the harnesses talked about here are not service dog harnesses.
 They are flat walking harnesses for everyday use.
 They may be worn underneath a service dog vest or alone.
 Stiff mobility and bracing harnesses and other related harnesses need to be fitted correctly to prevent unwanted wear and tear on your service dog's body.
 Height of handle, stiffness of the harness and other features are important to minimize structural stress on your service dog.

 If you would like to learn how to teach your dog to walk on a loose leash, have a look at my classes listed in the catalogue.
 My harnesses classes are for dogs who dislike wearing them (even to the point of shutting down) or who pull hard in times of high excitement.
-Classes start the first wed of each month.
+Registration and classes start the first wednesday of each month.